reecetech/bamboo-specs/README.md

     planKey: ST
     planName: Spec Testing
     description: This is a test plan for bamboo specs

+If the Plan or Project do not exist in Bamboo they will be created, so please double-check that the `projectKey` and `planKey` are correct.

 The rest of the configuration is all optional chunks, though some will depend on others (VCS tasks would require a repository, for example).